Bosnia and Herzegovina – Balkan Tours by Local Guides

 Religion: 51% Islam, 46% Christianity; 3% No Religion

-Activities: sightseeing, visit UNESCO sites, rafting and kayaking, shopping, culinary exploration, skiing, hiking, bird watching, SPA
+Activities: sightseeing, visiting UNESCO sites, rafting and kayaking, shopping, culinary exploration, skiing, hiking, bird watching, SPA

 When to visit: All year long depending on the activities you wish to do

 When speaking of Bosnia and Herzegovina one thing comes to mind and that is the devastating war that burst out in the region in the 1990s.
-During the Fall of Yugoslavia many cities were completely destroyed, but the resilience of the people was remarkable and they managed to quickly get back on their feet.
-Reminders of the conflict can be seen all through the country in different memorials and museums.
+During the Fall of Yugoslavia, many cities were completely destroyed, but the resilience of the people was remarkable and they managed to quickly get back on their feet.
+Reminders of the conflict can be seen throughout the country in different memorials and museums.

 Do you enjoy learning about history, World Wars and the Ottoman Empire?
 If the answer is yes, Bosnia and Herzegovina are the exactly suitable destinations for you.
 This country offers countless historically significant landmarks, stunning natural spots and the opportunity to engage in various outdoor activities all year.